sramteke171/js-conditionals-practice/README.md

 Starter code is available in [`lib/challenge.js`](lib/challenge.js).
 You are not required to turn in your submission.

+Open the `lib/index.html` file in your browser, either directly or by using the live server.
+Then open the console and inspect your work!

 ## Requirements

-Open up the `lib/` directory in VS Code and work through the prompts in `challenge.js`. **Make a commit after completing each prompt**
+Open up the `lib/` directory in VSCode and work through the prompts in `challenge.js`. **Make a commit after completing each prompt**

 ## [License](LICENSE)